Letter #12 - 2002

 This rule was agreed upon by past players who believed it was not fair that a player could "pass" with impunity an opponent's Pawn on his initial position (with the option of advancing 1 or 2 squares) by moving two squares ahead.

-Visit our "The Pawn" section where you'll find a complete history about the properties and movements of the Pawn.
+Visit our “The Pawn” page where you'll find a complete information about the properties and movements of the Pawn.

 Thank you for visiting us,